-However, for some Christmas may be met with some apprehension and challenges, particularly for those with a mental health condition or for those who are supporting a loved one with a mental health condition.
+However, for some Christmas may be met with some apprehension and challenges, particularly for those living with mental health challenges or for those who are supporting a loved one living with mental health challenges.

 Amid all the flurry of Christmas, taking time out to remember a few simple ways to protect your wellbeing could make all the difference.
 So here are 25 tips from HelpingMinds to make this festive season a little more manageable.

 If you are not coping, communicate openly and remember it’s ok to say “no”.
 Don’t carry the entire burden.